meliao/osdc_support/griffin.rst

 * Push results and code you wish to keep to the S3-compatible object storage.
 * Terminate your VM and, subsequently, the ephemeral storage.

-.. sidebar:: Storage types - Ephemeral vs. Persistent
+.. note:: Storage types - Ephemeral vs. Persistent

 		**Ephemeral**
 		"Ephemeral storage provides temporary block-level storage for your instance.
 This storage is located on disks